OlivierHecart/matelot/README.md

 **brightness** : *vector or key in `data`*

-- Grouping variable that will produce points with different colors.
+- Grouping variable that will produce lines with different brightness.

 Example:
 ```